 As audiences move deeper into digital spaces—as we all begin engaging with newer channels on faster devices—brands are in a unique position to keep conversations alive.
 Beyond the storefront and the website, marketers are beginning to create seamless experiences that turn anonymous users into real-life buyers and ambassadors.

 Digital marketing is complex, but it isn’t rocket science—think about where your audience is and meet them there.
-And with the digital universe constantly expanding, find how you can meet them everywhere.
+And with the digital universe constantly expanding, find out how you can meet them everywhere.